TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 And after a few moments, he finally spoke.

-"You... you're not Josephine Kalingrad... are you," he growled in a deep voice.
+"You... you're not Josephine Kalingrad... are you?," he growled in a deep voice.
 Schulga subconsciously held the handle of his sword.

 As Josee saw this, her half-closed, cold eyes lazily glared at Schulga.